DCS-training/IntroToQGIS/README.md

-# IntroToQGIS
-Introduction to Visualising Data in QGIS 2.8
+# Introduction to Spatial Data in QGIS